-- Coach-the-Coach classes make up the bulk of your training.
+- Deep Practice Sessions make up the bulk of your training.
 With your small class group, you’ll work with coaching tools to move toward your own goals and practice your coaching by helping your peers.
 You will be asked to coach in at least three of these classes throughout the training.

 - Group and individual mentoring sessions are built into the training.
 Attendance is required for certification.
 You’ll be expected to schedule three individual mentoring sessions outside of the regular class schedule with one of the Master Coach Mentors.
 This will be part of your evaluation and certification process.

-- There will be recorded coaching sessions assigned as part of the mentoring process as part of your certification review.
+- There will be at least three recorded coaching sessions assigned during the mentoring process as part of your certification review.
 You will need to be able to demonstrate mastery of the Wayfinder coaching models and the ICF core competencies—the skills of a true Master Coach.

 - Meeting Deadlines: You must complete all assignments within the deadlines to be certified.
 Each assignment will move you forward to real-world success as a coach—and make you more able to change unwanted patterns that limit your happiness in general.
 We know that emergencies arise.
 However, the ability to meet deadlines is fundamental to true mastery of your craft.